Skip to content

 Can I run multiple Shopify stores under one LLC?

 Yes.
 One Wyoming LLC can host multiple Shopify stores, each with its own brand and product line.
 They share the legal entity, the EIN, and the bank account.
-Many sellers we onboard run 3 to 8 stores under one LLC.
+Many sellers run 3 to 8 stores under one LLC.

 Which bank does Shopify pay out to most reliably?